Over 1,000 attend Spirit AeroSystems Job Fair

 Over 700 people were offered a job on Saturday.

-“Yes they offered me a job in the painting department so I’m really excited about it been around body shop has been my whole life,” said Job Applicant, Sherri Hischke.
+“Yes, they offered me a job in the painting department, so I’m really excited about it.
+Been around body shop has been my whole life,” said Sherri Hischke, job applicant.

 Spirit still has manufacturing jobs open, you can find more information here.